dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-onpremises-with-microsoft-intune.md

   - **Exempted Groups**: Select the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] user groups that are exempt from the conditional access policy.
 Users in this list are exempt even if they're also in the **Targeted Groups** list.

   - **Platform Exceptions**: Choose **Add Rule** to configure a rule that defines access levels for specified mobile device families and models.
-Because these devices can be of any type, you can also configure device types that are not supported by [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)].
+Because these devices can be of any type, you can also configure device types that aren't supported by [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)].

   - **Default Rule**: For a device that isn't covered by any of the other rules, you can choose to allow it to access Exchange, block it, or quarantine it.
 When you set the rule to allow access, for devices that are enrolled and compliant, email access is granted automatically for iOS, Windows, and Samsung KNOX devices.
 The user doesn't have to go through any process to get their email.